-Creed from Black Cat used to wield a katana he called "Kotetsu."
+- Creed from Black Cat used to wield a katana he called "Kotetsu."
 Later, although still in the form of a katana, it becomes a blade formed from Creed's Chi.
-Still, his Kotetsu gets broken by a gunshot.
+Still, the sword gets broken by a gunshot.

-Yajirobe, a rotund samurai, uses a katana.
-His one main moment of fame was using his sword in a surprise attack on Oozaru Vegeta, which revealed that Yajirobe's katana was the only thing that could penetrate Vegeta's armour and actually hurt him.
+- Dragon Ball: Yajirobe, a rotund samurai, uses a katana.
+His one main moment of fame was using his sword in a surprise attack on Ōzaru Vegeta, which revealed that Yajirobe's katana was the only thing that could penetrate Vegeta's armour and actually hurt him.
 In his first appearance, he effortlessly slices one of Piccolo Daimao's offspring to pieces.
 At the time the Daimao's offspring were feared and considered extremely powerful, capable of killing seasoned martial artists without breaking a sweat.

 Zanbamon: The gun is mightier than the sword, but the katana surpasses the gun.